"THERE'S SOMEBODY AT THE DOOR, MR WAYNE!"

 BANG!!!

-Running in that brief moment in time where the echo of the gunshot still hung in the air, Bruce returned to the lower hallway where he saw his butler and consigliere Alfred lying dead on the floor, his claret red blood marking a stark contrast with the chess board tiles of Wayne Mansion.
+Racing into the lower hallway, Bruce froze in that brief moment where the echo of the gunshot still hung in the air.
+There lay Alfred—his butler, his confidant—sprawled dead on the floor, his claret-red blood stark against the chessboard tiles of Wayne Manor.

-And standing, with smoking gun in hand, was what looked like a taxi driver wearing a flat cap.
+And standing above him, smoking gun in hand, was what looked like a taxi driver in a flat cap.
+Until he looked up—revealing a kabuki-white painted face.

-Bruce was numb to the events unfolding before his eyes, feeling truly check mated by his number one nemesis.
+Bruce was numb, paralyzed by the sight—checkmated by his number one nemesis.